Aluminium–magnesium alloys: Structures

-The diffusion of magnesium in aluminum is very low.
-The reason is the high size difference between the radius of the aluminum atoms and that of the magnesium atoms ($r_{Al}:r_{Mg} = 1.43:1.6$).
-Therefore, after watering, only part of the magnesium is removed from the mixed crystal, while most of it is present as an oversaturated solution in aluminum.
+The diffusion of magnesium in aluminium is very low.
+The reason is the high size difference between the radius of the aluminium atoms and that of the magnesium atoms ($r_{Al}:r_{Mg} = 1.43:1.6$).
+Therefore, after watering, only part of the magnesium is removed from the mixed crystal, while most of it is present as an oversaturated solution in aluminium.
 Even with prolonged annealing treatment, this condition cannot be eliminated.

 Excess magnesium is excreted mainly at the grain boundaries as well as on dispersion particles in the grain.
 The speed of the process depends on the Mg content and the temperature and increases with both.
 At the grain boundaries, so-called plaques are initially excreted, thin plates that are not connected, i.e. do not yet form a continuous layer around the grain.
 At 70 °C, they form after 3 months, at 100 °C after 3 days and at 150 °C after one to nine hours.
 If further time passes at elevated temperature, the plaques grow together to form a contiguous film.
 This has a negative effect on corrosion resistance, but can be dissolved by heat treatment.
 Annealing at 420 °C for one hour followed by slow cooling of 20 °C/h or starting annealing at 200 °C to 240 °C is suitable.
 The plaques of the $\beta$-phase transform into numerous small particles, referred to in the specialist literature as "bead line-like".
 They no longer form a coherent film.

-Composition of standardized varieties
+Composition of standardised varieties

 The compositions of some standardised varieties are contained in the following table.
 Proportions of alloying elements in mass percent.
 Of the available varieties, there are fine gradations of Mg and Mn levels.
 Mn-free are very rare.
 Standard alloys are AlMg3Mn, AlMg4.5Mn0.7, as well as for bodywork AlMg4.5Mn0.4.
 Magnesium levels of up to 5% and manganese content up to 1% are used for wrought alloys.

 Mg contents up to 10% are also possible for cast alloys; however, contents of 7% and more are considered heavypourable.